 |Retracing the Chisholm Trail

-|Take your horse, cattle, chuckwagon, biscuits, etc. and read about the Chisholm Trail!
+|Take your horse, cattle, chuckwagon, biscuits, etc. and read about history of the Chisholm Trail!

 |Cowboys and a chuck wagon at the cattle crossing at Red River Station in Montague County, Texas, 1874.
 UT Arlington Special Collections.

 |A beautiful granite marker identifies the trail along the original route, as surveyed by Tim Hersey and Joseph McCoy, in south central Kansas.

 |The grave of trail driver Tom Lattimore can be found at Addington, Oklahoma on Monument Hill, just east of US 81.

 |While the little feed store and gas station in Fleetwood is not a contemporary of the trail, it